GrostRane/Baka/README.md

 # Baka
-Sample anti-debug with detect ScyllaHide/Hyper Hide and TitanHide
+Sample anti-debug with detect ScyllaHide/HyperHide and TitanHide

 x64 support only!
 Peculiarities: